 - North America Telephone Campaign

-We are delighted to be holding the first ever telephone campaign specifically for alumni in the USA and Canada this winter, 8 December to 13 December.
+We held the first ever telephone campaign specifically for alumni in the USA and Canada from 8 December to 13 December, 2019.

-This December, we are holding our first ever North America Telephone Campaign.
+In December 2019, we held our first ever North America Telephone Campaign.
 Fitzwilliam is proud to have over 750 alumni throughout the United States and Canada, and we are keen to strengthen our transatlantic connections.

-The North America Telephone Campaign takes place from 8 to 13 December, with a particular focus on the Teaching Fund.
+The North America Telephone Campaign took place from 8 to 13 December, with a particular focus on the Teaching Fund.
 Find out more in our video.

 If you have any questions, please check below or see the main Telephone Campaign webpage.

 If you have been selected to be called in the Telephone Campaign, you will receive a letter or email around a fortnight before calling begins.
 If you would rather not be called, please email the Development Office.

 The Campaign is raising money for the College's area of greatest need, meaning all gifts will have the most possible impact.
 There will be a particular focus on the Teaching Fund, helping to support the outstanding supervision system.